6 NATURAL TEETHING ALTERNATIVES

-And while sometimes, when you’ve tried everything and it’s 3am and nothing but good old paracetamol is going to cut it, but before you hit the medicine cupboard, we’ve rounded up some tips, tricks and products that are worth a try before resorting to the medicine cabinet.
+And while we know sometimes, when you’ve tried everything and it’s 3am - nothing but good old paracetamol is going to cut it, - but before you hit the medicine cupboard, we’ve rounded up some tips, tricks and products that are worth a try before resorting to the medicine cabinet.

 1. Ice Ice Baby

 Anything cold can be soothing to sore sensitive gums, so things like: